MengqingWu/BGstudies/README.md

 2. non-Resolution background:
     codes under 'bkgStudies/nonResBG'

-    a. methodology: using emu control samples
+    - methodology: using emu control samples

-    b. an inclusive alpha computed from SB regions of ll/emu samples to account for the differences in branching ratios, acceptance and efficiency: alpha = N_emu(SB)/N_ll(SB)
+    - an inclusive alpha computed from SB regions of ll/emu samples to account for the differences in branching ratios, acceptance and efficiency: alpha = N_emu(SB)/N_ll(SB)

-    (c) since the electron and muon offline cuts are so different, leading to large selection efficiency differed from ll to emu pairs;
+    - since the electron and muon offline cuts are so different, leading to large selection efficiency differed from ll to emu pairs;
     	an event-by-event shape reweight based on Mz is applied to emu samples before the alpha is computed:

     	f(non_res, data_ll) =  f(res+non_res, data_eu) * f(non_res, mc_ll)/f(res+non_res, mc_eu)

-    (d) code documentations:
+    - code documentations:

     	simply use ./run.sh to configure:

-	(i) doStep1=true:
+	- doStep1=true:

 	make the step1_plotter.py run to have the table of yields printed in './out_step1/num_out.txt' (even the final yield estimate will be given with shape reweight applied).